An Everyday Story

 An Everyday Story (Eine alltägliche Geschichte) is a 1948 drama film directed by Günther Rittau and starring Gustav Fröhlich, Marianne Simson and Karl Schönböck.
 The film was produced in 1944, towards the end of the Second World War, but was not given a release until DEFA in the Soviet Zone distributed it four years later.
-It received its Austrian release the following year, and finally in West Germany in 1950.
+It received its Austrian release the following year, and eventually went into distribution in West Germany in 1950.

 The film's sets were designed by the art director Otto Hunte and Karl Vollbrecht.

 Synopsis

-A novelist completes what he considers to be his masterpiece, but the publisher tells him instead to write an everyday story.
+A novelist completes what he considers to be his masterpiece, but the publisher tells him to write an everyday story instead.